 Perhaps it’s just me, but sometimes when I want to start something new I get stopped by my own inner voice telling me I don’t know enough about the thing that I want to start doing.

-I received Steve Krug’s Don’t make me think book for my birthday and it took me 9 months to pick it up again.
+I received Steve Krug’s Don’t make me think a book for my birthday and it took me 9 months to pick it up again.
+Same with the CLEP study guides I got.
 I did that today with my coffee and the first sentence I read was: “You don’t need to know everything.”
 It got to me enough that I’m here thinking about this.

 Learn how to search for quality information, how to remember quick, and how to implement even quicker.